x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/active-directory/ad-schema-changes.md

 - 1.2.840.113556.1.4.7000.102.52161

-## Exchange 2016 CU4 - CU6 Active Directory schema changes
+## Exchange 2016 CU6 Active Directory schema changes

-No changes were made to the Active Directory schema in Exchange 2016 in CU4, CU5, or CU6.
+No changes are made to the Active Directory schema in Exchange 2016 CU6.

+## Exchange 2016 CU5 Active Directory schema changes

+No changes are made to the Active Directory schema in Exchange 2016 CU5.

+## Exchange 2016 CU4 Active Directory schema changes

+No changes are made to the Active Directory schema in Exchange 2016 CU4.

 ## Exchange 2016 CU3 Active Directory schema changes